 You can use the Pharmacy Directory to find the network pharmacy you want to use.

-Our network has changed more than usual for 2020.
-An updated Pharmacy Directory is located on our website at https://brighthealthplan.com/medicare.
+There are changes to our network of pharmacies for next year.
+An updated Pharmacy Directory is located on our website at brighthealthplan.com/medicare-advantage.
 You may also call Member Services for updated provider information or to ask us to mail you a Pharmacy Directory.
-We strongly suggest that you review our current Pharmacy Directory to see if your pharmacy is still in our network.
-This is important because, with few exceptions, you must get your prescriptions filled at a network pharmacy if you want our plan to cover (help you pay for) them.
+Please review the 2021 Pharmacy Directory to see which pharmacies are in our network.

 If you don't have the Pharmacy Directory, you can get a copy from Member Services (phone numbers are printed on the back cover of this booklet).
 At any time, you can call Member Services to get up-to-date information about changes in the pharmacy network.
-You can also find this information on our website at https://brighthealthplan.com/medicare.
+You can also find this information on our website at brighthealthplan.com/medicare-advantage.
 Both Member Services and the website can give you the most up-to-date information about changes in our network pharmacies.